Nbtguyoriginal/Pybonce/README.md

 2. Update the config.py file with your OpenAI API key.

 📖 Usage
 Run pybonce.py.
 Use the GUI to select a directory containing Python files.
 Click "Start Analysis" to initiate the code review.
 View results in the GUI and in the specified log file.

+"**Important Advisory for Users:** If you haven't been directly involved in the development of this project, please exercise caution.
+We strongly recommend utilizing the current release version available for general use.
+The main directory, especially in the development branch, contains configurations and settings that might need slight modifications to function optimally.
+These adjustments are typically handled by our development team.
+Using the current release ensures that you're working with a stable, tested, and optimized version of the software, minimizing potential issues or disruptions."

 📈 Cost Implications
 Each API call to OpenAI incurs a cost based on the number of tokens processed.
 Ensure you're aware of the potential costs, especially when analyzing large codebases.